 How do the elderly, who may not be "computer people" navigate all these sites?
 The online portion of the task took David over an hour.
 I have dozens of stories from clients about how they got their vaccine.
 At least two people I know found out that one of the hospitals had "left over" vaccines, and one person I know jetted out of her house at 11:00 PM to get her shot after getting a call from a doctor friend.
 The UW hospital had a freezer malfunction, which would've destroyed an allotment, so they put the word out.

 Anyway, Paul had died by the time I finally made the connection with his daughter, but his wife, Pat, had my father's Encyclopedia of Folk Music.
 Paul believed in my father's project so much, he was an early investor.
 He gave Riley thousands of dollars.
 He also showed up with bags of groceries when Riley was broke.
 Pat told me that Paul believed Riley was a genius, and would've "given him the shirt off his own back."
-Pat saved everything my father ever sent to Paul, including this cookbook he wrote, "Riley's Recipes for Working Cooks."
+She saved everything my father ever sent to Paul, including this cookbook he wrote, "Riley's Recipes for Working Cooks."
 Pat gave me everything, the letters, the encyclopedia, and the cookbook when I came to Oregon to see her.

 "You can't say I didn't feed you," Dad would often say.
 He said that, and yet we did run out of food, plenty of times.
 My older sister remembers those times with no food in the house much better than I do, but I do recall one night my mother had a breakdown, and she began frantically picking dandelion leaves from the front yard to eat.
 She made a small salad with oil and vinegar.

 "You can't say I didn't feed you" was probably his way to cover-up those terrible times.
-When he cooked, he made huge portions, and he was a classic food-pusher.
-He wanted people to keep eating.
+When Riley had money or food, he'd make gigantic portions.
+A classic food-pusher, he wanted people to keep eating.
 If you said no, he'd insist.
 If someone said they were on a diet, he'd double down.
 The pressure was intense.
 In a strange twist, both my sister and I have serious food allergies.
 I was finally diagnosed with Celiac Disease in the late 90s, and avoid sugar, and my sister is also on a strict diet for health reasons.
 Riley would've hated that.

-Perhaps Riley's extreme relationship with food was rooted in his past, when from ages 12-15 he was often placed in solitary confinement as punishment.
-This is how they rolled at that prison for boys in North Carolina.
-For days on end, Riley was in the "hole" and given only water and crackers to eat.
+Perhaps Riley's extreme relationship with food was rooted in his past, when he was placed in solitary confinement ("The Jug" as they called it) as punishment, or when he was homeless.
 That feast and famine played out in our lives.

 I was chatting with my pal Mark Staben (who connected me to Paul Wyatt's wife and daughter) about this aspect of "food pushing".
 I loved what he wrote so I'm including it here.